GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-3/index.md

 ---
-title: "The Chromium Chronicle: Code Coverage in Gerrit"
+title: "The Chromium Chronicle #3: Code Coverage in Gerrit"
 description: >
   Tests are critical because they find bugs and regressions, enforce better designs and make code easier to maintain.
 This month, we take a look at